VoxelGamesLib/VoxelGamesLibv2/CONTRIBUTING.md

 ## Dev Setup

+### Submodules

+This project includes some games as submodules. to work with them run `git submodule update --init --recursive`

+### Test Server

-An optimised test server is packaged with VoxelGamesLib.
+An optimised test server submodule is packaged with VoxelGamesLib.

 You will need to grab a Spigot jar to run.
 You can set up the server as such, in IntelliJ IDEA: